 Although sometimes known to use a pen from A. T. Cross, President Donald Trump much prefers a Sharpie pen.
 In looking at his signature, it all makes sense: his bold writing is due in part to the use of said Sharpie.
 As reported in Business Insider, he reached out to the folks at Sharpie and said, “Do me a favor, can you make the pen in black?
 Can you make it look rich?”
 Not only did they promise to do so, but also offered to put his signature on the pen.

 And, in closing, I hope this look into president signatures has you wondering about your own.
-If you’re interesting in finding out about what your handwriting says about you, check out this fun infographic.
+See our infographic What Does Your Handwriting Say About You? to get insights about your own handwriting.